1Copenut/generator-SPA/README.md

-# generator-spa
+# generator-SPA
-A generator for [Yeoman](http://yeoman.io).
 This generator has been built for the designer looking to build interactive wireframes quickly.
 It includes a Node/Express server instance for working AJAX requests.

 ## Getting Started